SunAndClouds/qwen-code/README.md

 - **2,000 requests per day** with no token limits
 - **60 requests per minute** rate limit
-- Simply run `qwen` and authenticate with your qwen.ai account
+- Simply run `qwen_fork` and authenticate with your qwen.ai account
 - Automatic credential management and refresh
 - Use `/auth` command to switch to Qwen OAuth if you have initialized with OpenAI compatible mode